jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 published: true
 ---

-The seeds for committee formation were sewn Aug.
+The seeds for committee formation were sown Aug.
 26, when county legislators voted to put a proposed new half-cent sales tax on Nov.
 5 ballot.

 The $40 million to $50 million a year in proceeds (for a minimum of 20 years) was to go for "translational medical research" and building a Translational Medicine Institute on Hospital Hill.